rikosintie/Ubuntu4NetworkEngineers/README.md

 - [6 Things to Know When Switching to Linux from Windows](https://www.youtube.com/watch?v=wcdquhB6hT8)
 - [10 things you can do with Linux that you can't do with Windows](https://www.youtube.com/watch?v=JOOkfGv58u0)

+### Podcasts on Linux

+There are a lot of podcasts dedicated to Linux.
+In your podcast application just search Linux.
+My favorites are:

+- Destination Linux - A weekly podcast on general Open Source topics.
+- Linux Unplugged - A weekly podcast on Linux by Jupiter Broadcasting.
+Covers news and applications for Linux.
+- Late Night Linux - A weekly podcast on Linux and the wider tech industry.
+- Linux After Dark - A weekly podcast on Linux experiences.
+- Linux Downtime - A weekly podcast "From working in the Industry and progressing your career, to managing a projects community"

 ### Casting your display